YIYUE-Joanna/movieapp/readme.md

 # movie Application

 ## Description
-To run this app, you can simply run wsgi.py
+To run this app, you can simply run wsgi.py You can register a new account and log in your account.
 A movie web application that demonstrates use of Python's Flask framework.
 People can browse movies and search for movies by using this website.
 ## Installation